 My newfound interest in health led to me qualifying and practising as an occupational therapist.
-For the past 9 years I have specialised in rehabilitating people with neurological conditions to increase their own health and wellbeing.
+For over 10 years, I have specialised in rehabilitating people with neurological conditions to increase their own health and wellbeing.
 I completed my Masters speaking with a group of women with PCOS kind enough to share their experiences of what it's like living with the condition.
 Doing this piece of research made me realise just how important it is for women to have easy access to accurate information and a sense of social support.

 I've created this website to provide a comprehensive information resource on PCOS supported by available research, literature, relevant professional opinion and my own personal experience.
 I am personally an advocate of adopting a holistic and integrated approach to health which means looking at a person as a whole, considering their physical, emotional and spiritual wellbeing, and respecting the benefits of a range of treatment options to meet individual needs.